-- Preview Email Newsletter

 WASHINGTON, July 11 -- NSI Industries, a Huntersville, North Carolina-based provider of electrical and HVAC components, has submitted a public comment letter to the U.S. Department of Commerce expressing opposition to the proposed inclusion of certain steel derivative articles under Section 232 tariffs.
 The comment pertains specifically to the petitioner's requests related to multiple Harmonized Tariff Schedule (HTS) subheadings.

-In their letter, NSI underscores the importance of their imported more ST
+In their letter, NSI underscores the importance of their imported products, stating, "The products we import are no more ST

 NSSGA Backs FMCSA's Proposed Brake Requirements for Portable Conveyors (10)